 Estimating Your Two-Car Garage Space Needs

 The best way to begin is to actually measure the two vehicles you plan to store inside your new garage.

 Although exact measurements vary, of course, the type of vehicle generally suggests an average length.
-For example, a two- or four-door sedan will be around 14 feet long, while a small pickup truck will add about 4 feet to that length.
+For example, a two- or four-door sedan will be around 14 feet long, while a small pickup truck will be about 4 feet longer.